Canonical Noise Distributions and Private Hypothesis Tests: Acknowledgements

 \section{Acknowledgements}

 {This work was supported in part by Cooperative Agreement CB16ADR0160001 from the U.S. Census Bureau.
-The first author was also supported in part by NSF Award Numbers SES-1534433 and SES-1853209 to The Pennsylvania State University and is very grateful for the hospitality of the Center for Research on Computation and Society at Harvard University, where part of this work was completed.
+The first author was also supported in part by NSF Award Numbers SES-1534433, SES-1853209, and SES-2150615, and is very grateful for the hospitality of the Center for Research on Computation and Society at Harvard University, where part of this work was completed.
 The second author was also supported in part by a Simons Investigator Award.}

 \begin{appendix}